 - In severe cases, removal of the great toe is necessary.
 The patient has to go through rigorous physical therapy to retrain the foot and other toes.

 In other cases, medical treatment of an underlying disease may be a beneficial option.
 For example, rheumatoid arthritis and diabetes are diseases that may increase pain in the big toe.
 Managing those conditions can help to control the pain better.

 How can physical therapy help reduce big toe pain?

-Physical therapy is one of the most beneficial treatment options for big toe pain because it has potential to help you control the pain without surgery, pain medications, or injections.
+Physical therapy is one of the most beneficial treatment options for big toe pain because it has the potential to help you control the pain without surgery, pain medications, or injections.
 These are solutions your physical therapist can help you implement:

 - Strength training: Strengthening the muscles in the legs and around the great toe is important to regain function and reduce the chances of recurrent pain.

 - Mobility training: Increasing motion in the ankle joint can help to alleviate strain on the big toe and restore the normal mechanics of your foot.

 - Movement education: A physical therapist can teach you how to move and control your body better to minimize the ill effects of poor posture and poor body awareness.

 - Proper footwear: Proper footwear is crucial for healthy feet.
 Footwear recommendations can be provided by your physical therapist.